-Both the region boundary proposals have similar implementation processes, although the Split Snowy Region proposal would take longer to implement and would be more costly relative to the Abolition proposal.
-Section A.9 in Appendix A steps through the common steps required to implement the Split Snowy Region and Abolition proposals.
-It appears to the Commission, from correspondence with NEMMCO and stakeholder submissions, that the Split Snowy Region proposal would involve a more complex process of implementation than the Abolition proposal because:
+Both the region boundary proposals have similar implementation processes, although the Split Snowy Region proposal would take longer to implement and would be more costly relative to the Abolition alternative.
+Section A.9 in Appendix A steps through the common steps required to implement the Split Snowy Region proposal and the Abolition alternative.
+It appears to the Commission, from correspondence with NEMMCO and stakeholder submissions, that the Split Snowy Region proposal would involve a more complex process of implementation than the Abolition alternative because:

 - 1. It involves the creation of one new region and interconnector (in net terms); and - 2.
-It is likely to involve more adjustments to the contract portfolios, IRSR unit holdings, and risk positions of a larger number of market participants than the Abolition proposal.
+It is likely to involve more adjustments to the contract portfolios, IRSR unit holdings, and risk positions of a larger number of market participants than the Abolition alternative.